FrankN88/quiz-game/TESTING.md

 ### Login Page
 Manual testing was conducted on the following elements of the [Login Page](login.html):

- - All the elements are responsive
+ - All the elements are responsive (header, footer, central window).
- - The form maintain its functionality in all devices
- - The Navbar turns into a toggler icon in smaller devices
+ - The buttons in the Navbar turns into smaller buttons ordered in the same way.
-   <details><summary>About page</summary>
+   <details><summary>Login page</summary>
     <img src="XXXX">
   </details>

 ### Registration Page
 Manual testing was conducted on the following elements of the [Registration Page](registration.html):

- - All the elements are responsive (header, footer, jumbotron, titles, cards, dynamic gallery)
+ - All the elements are responsive (header, footer, central window).
- - The cards align vertically in small devices
- - The Navbar turns into a toggler icon in smaller devices
+ - The buttons in the Navbar turns into smaller buttons ordered in the same way.
-   <details><summary>XXXX</summary>
+   <details><summary>Registration page</summary>
     <img src="XXXX">
   </details>

 ### 404 Page
 Manual testing was conducted on the following elements of the [404 Page](404.html):

- - All the elements are responsive (header, footer, text)
+ - All the elements are responsive (header, footer, text).
- - The Navbar turns into a toggler icon in smaller devices
+ - The buttons in the Navbar turns into smaller buttons ordered in the same way.
    <details><summary>404 Page</summary>
     <img src="assets/images/testing_images/ux_stories/gif_404_responsive.gif">
    </details>